-In this work, we prove that SGD versions of D2D and R2D do achieve $(\epsilon, \delta)$ certified unlearning and we mathematically characterize their privacy-utility-complexity tradeoffs under looser assumptions than the original works.
-We first examine R2D with projected SGD (PSGD), for which we can achieve clean guarantees with minimal assumptions on strongly convex, convex, and nonconvex functions.
-On an unbounded domain, i.e. without projection, we can also prove certified unlearning for SGD R2D for strongly convex, convex, and nonconvex functions, assuming that the second moment of the noise is relatively bounded and the loss is finite at initialization.
-Finally, we prove certified unlearning for the SGD version of D2D on strongly convex functions.
+In this work, we prove that SGD versions of D2D and R2D, denoted as SGD-D2D and SGD-R2D respectively, do achieve $(\varepsilon, \delta)$ certified unlearning, and we derive their privacy-utility-complexity tradeoffs under looser assumptions than the original works.
+We first examine SGD-R2D with projection, for which we can achieve clean guarantees with minimal assumptions on strongly convex, convex, and nonconvex functions.
+On an unbounded domain, we can also prove certified unlearning for SGD-R2D for strongly convex, convex, and nonconvex functions, assuming that the second moment of the noise is relatively bounded and the loss is finite at initialization.
+Finally, we prove $(\varepsilon, \delta)$ certified unlearning for SGD-D2D on strongly convex functions.

-To analyze stochastic R2D, we leverage the contractive properties of gradient systems to carefully track the divergence between the training trajectory and the retraining trajectory.
+To analyze SGD-R2D, we leverage the contractive properties of gradient systems to carefully track the divergence between the training trajectory and the retraining trajectory.
 By characterizing SGD on the original loss function as \textit{biased} or \textit{disturbed} SGD on the loss function of the retained data samples, we can achieve noise bounds that reflect the contractive, semi-contractive, and expansive properties of strongly convex, convex, and nonconvex functions respectively.
-For stochastic D2D, we also treat it as biased SGD, but strongly convex functions have additional favorable properties allow the bias to be ``folded into" the classic convergence analysis, as long as the proportion of unlearned data is small enough.
+We can also treat SGD-D2D as biased SGD, leveraging additional favorable properties of strongly convex functions that allow the bias to be ``folded into" the classic convergence analysis, as long as the proportion of unlearned data is small enough.
 This approach is completely different from the original proof in \cite{neel21a}, which considers a highly constrained setting where the function is both strongly convex and Lipschitz continuous.